riverbed/steelscript-vm-config/USAGE.rst

 IPython Notebooks
 -----------------

+IPython is a python shell replacement that adds a lot of helpful features and shortcuts to make working with python much easier.
+The Notebooks feature builds on top of that to add a web-based component allowing for a playground of sorts with the ability to re-run bits of python code easily while building up to more complicated functions.

+This Notebook configuration has been installed in the VM as well, and you can get started with it using a few short steps:

-1. Once installed, login to the machine, and start a fresh IPython notebook instance:
+1. Login to the machine, and start a fresh IPython notebook instance:

 .. code-block:: console